-Here are 12 fishing items what you can get fitted to your jet ski:
+Anyway, here are 12 fishing items that you can get fitted to your jet ski:

 Yep, the #1 most crucial thing that you’ll need out there is some rod and cooler holders.
 The type that is custom-made to your jet ski model.